-Please note that all assignments are to be handed in during the first half hour of class on the date stated in the course outline.
-If your assignment is late, you must make arrangements to deliver the assignment to the TA or the instructor at a time that is mutually convenient; neither the TA nor I will make a trip to campus just to pick up your assignment.
+Please note that all assignments are to be submitted during the first half hour of class on the date stated in the course outline.
 Late assignments will be penalized at the rate of 5% per day.

 INABILITY TO COMPLETE AN ASSIGNMENT